udacity/create-your-own-adventure/english/check-your-phone/check-your-phone.md

 You can't help but notice that she hasn't called.
 Will this love survive?

 You remember hearing somewhere that you can't read in a dream.
+But you dont know whether to trust yourself.
 As you look at your phone, you realize that you can't make out what it says....